 Back to Maurice and his new friends though.

 Although some varieties of bark mushrooms are harmless, some cause what is called white rot, and some cause the more serious brown rot.
-A few mushrooms that grow on bark are edible, but most are not.
+A few mushrooms that grow on bark are edible, but most are not.*sigh* looks like I need to get in touch with our local tree medic and schedule a house call.

 ~~~snip~~~